 Action is needed to close the gap

-Last Friday, Cambodia's new minimum wage for 2024 was set at USD 208.
+At the end of September, Cambodia's new minimum wage for 2024 was set at USD 208.
 This year, CNV Internationaal partnered with 7 unions to gather data on wages and the cost of living.

 Based on the findings of CNV Internationaal’s Fair Work Monitor and minimum wage criteria, unions had called for a USD 14 increase.
 Unfortunately, the actual increase of USD 4 falls far short of a living wage.